---

 });

 Voila!
-Now onwards all the texts will be properly sentence-cased, we no longer
+Now onwards, all the texts will be properly sentence-cased, we no longer

-need to add .toLocaleLowerCase()
+need to add `.toLocaleLowerCase()`.
+Great?
+Not really.

-We soon realized that not every text should be sentence-cased, there are a lot of cases where we need to preserve the original casing.
-Here are some examples.
+We soon realized that not every text should be sentence-cased, there are a lot

 Your file is larger than 2MB.